telerik/xaml-docs/controls/radgridview/sorting/basics.md

 __RadGridView__ provides you with a built-in sorting functionality, which allows the user to easily sort the data by one or several columns.

-This article is divided in the following topics:
+This article is divided into the following topics:

 * [Overview](#overview)
 * [SortMemberPath](#sortmemberpath)